goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Store any type of data (e.g. user sessions, cache, uploaded files) within external data stores.
 Consider ‘killing’ your servers periodically or use ‘serverless’ platform (e.g. AWS Lambda) that explicitly enforces a stateless behavior

-**Otherwise:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
+**Иначе:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
 Moreover, scaling-out elasticity will get more challenging due to the reliance on a specific server

 🔗 [**Read More: Be stateless, kill your Servers almost every day**](/sections/production/bestateless.md)